When you’re on the run from cold-blooded killers, you need to know who your friends are.

-Anson threw his arms in the air as if trying to calm a riot.
+Anson threw his arms in the air, looking as if he were calming a riot.

-Eric stood up and pulled his jacket on.
+Eric stood up and pulled on his jacket.
 “You’ve never needed my help to drink a bucket of beer, Anson.”

 “That’s where you’re wrong, big guy.
 You’re the anchorman.
 You’re the cleanup batter.
 Abandon us now and we’ll leave money on the table.”

-Eric grinned half-heartedly.
+Eric grinned.
 “Sorry, man, you’re on your own.
-You all have a great weekend.
-I’ll see you Monday.”
-He turned to leave, but paused a moment and turned back.
+You all have a great weekend.”
+He turned to leave, but paused and turned back.

 “Perfect!”
 Anson cried.
 “One for me, one for Kathy, and two for Matt.”